ivan-paleo/ISEA.usewear/analysis/scripts/ISEA_1a_Import-Smarttester.md

   angle = 0° for sample ISEA-EX1 for the strokes 1901-1920
 - in the folder “analysis/raw_data/Smarttester/ISEA-EX1/Messung2Date20231212131525”,
-  the file “SmartDatafiles00000000.txt” gives the readings of `Position` at angle = 0° for sample ISEA-EX1 for the strokes 1-20
+  the file “SmartDatafiles00000000.txt” gives the readings of `X_position` at angle = 0° for sample ISEA-EX1 for the strokes 1-20
 - in the folder “analysis/raw_data/Smarttester/ISEA-EX1/Messung7Date20231212131525”,
   the file “SmartDatafiles00000000.txt” gives the readings of `Depth` at